jotavare/unit-testing/README.md

 ## UNIT TEST CHECKLIST

-This section includes some checklists and questions from the book `The Art of Unit Testing`, that I found useful to keep in mind when writing unit tests.
+This section includes some checklists and questions from the book `The Art of Unit Testing`, which I found useful to remember when writing unit tests.

 ### UNIT TEST PROPERTIES

-A good unit test should exhibit the following properties:
+> A good unit test should exhibit the following properties:

 - [ ] It should be easy to understand the intent of the test author.
 - [ ] It should be easy to read and write.